hapijs/hapi/API.md

       point all cache records for the route expire.
 Cannot be used together with `expiresIn`.
     - `statuses` - an array of HTTP response status codes (e.g. `200`) which are allowed to include a valid caching directive.
 Defaults to `[200]`.
+    - `otherwise` - a string with the value of the 'Cache-Control' header when caching is disabled.
+      Defaults to `'no-cache'`.

 - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows
   browsers to make cross-origin API calls.
 CORS is required by web applications running